AS400JPLPC/zig-helix/enScript/README.md

 The source code list software showed me that I was using names identical to ZIG intrinsic functions,
 with "HELIX" it took me very little time to change my source code...
+I found how to take into account the intrinsic function of ZIG "@" ex: @tagName, now the zig.st enscript unless the grammar changes or a new type arrives